keith-ang/quest-research/README.md

     pip install -r requirements.txt
     ```

-3. Navigate to the backend directory:
+3. Start the FastAPI server in the project root:

     ```bash
-    cd backend
-    ```

-4. Start the FastAPI server:

-    ```bash
     uvicorn main:app --reload
     ```

-5. The FastAPI server will be available at `http://localhost:8000`
+4. The FastAPI server will be available at `http://localhost:8000`

 ## Data Flow